 The key to being successful if you are going to bet on baseball is to find value.
 Value is the difference between the price you are getting with the odds and the true chances of a team winning.

 For instance, you think a team has a 50% chance of winning a game.
-Getting +110 on the team, that’s a great bet and you should make your wager.
+Getting +110 on the team is a great bet and you should make your wager.
 If you are getting -110 on that team, that means you have a negative expectation and should not.

 You can use our money line conversion chart to look up the percentage (of winning) needed for a team to be a value play.